 Grand Valleys liberal education focus fosters critical thinking, creative problem-solving and cultural understanding and prepares students for life in a fast-changing world.

-Tutoring: Free tutoring is available at the Tutoring Center in room 200 of Student Services (200 STU).
+Free tutoring is available at the Tutoring Center in room 201 of Kleiner Commons.
 The Tutoring Center seeks to facilitate students' academic progress and to develop self-directed, independent learners.
 To accomplish this goal, the Tutoring Center provides free tutoring to all Grand Valley State University students in most 100- and 200-level courses.
 Tutorials are conducted in weekly, one-hour sessions in small group settings.
 Requests for languages are limited to one hour per week per language.
 All requests for tutoring are submitted online.
-The Writing Center is another great resource available to students who seek help with any of their writing projects.
-The center's well-trained peer consultants will help you brainstorm ideas, organize content, integrate research, polish a draft and correctly document sources.
-You can schedule an appointment or take advantage of the drop-in hours by simply bringing a draft of your writing to any of the four writing center locations.
-Math and Science Student Support (MS3) is a learning center where upper-level students who have mastered content in various science and mathematics courses act as facilitators in providing academic support for students in the fields of Science and Mathematics.
-MS3 is a walk-in service, that is, no appointment is needed, where facilitators provide one-on-one as well as group tutoring for students.
+Engineering, speech, anatomy, biology, languages and several more subjects have tutors available to all students.

 Every undergraduate student at Grand Valley must complete a variety of writing courses.
 As an international student, you should decide which writing course, if any of them, will benefit you: English as a Second Language (ESL) 098, Writing (WRT) 098 or Writing (WRT) 150.
 While there is an online guide that can help you make your decision, it is a good idea to also ask your academic advisor while scheduling your classes which course is right for you.

 Grand Valley State University credit is granted for subject examinations offered by the College-Level Examination Program (CLEP).
 See Grand Valley CLEP Equivalencies to find which CLEP exams can be taken for Grand Valley credit, as well as read Grand Valley's policy on CLEP.

 Transcript and Credits Transfers: If you are an incoming transfer student, you must meet the same academic requirements as all Grand Valley students.
 In order to have credits transfer to Grand Valley, you must submit course syllabi in English with a description of all courses.
 It is also helpful to submit coursework so professors can see that the work involved was to the level that they expect.
 All of this information should be submitted to Chris Hendree.

-Transferring from the US: In addition to the above information, you must fill out a Transfer Release Form for Grand Valley.
+Transferring from within the US: In addition to the above information, you must fill out a Transfer Release Form for Grand Valley.
 You may also have additional transfer forms to complete through the community college or university you are transferring from.
 This includes a transfer release date that must be submitted to Grand Valley for immigration purposes.

 Transferring from ELS Grand Rapids: Please see the following link for information if you are transferring from ELS Grand Rapids.

 Grand Valley places significant importance on academic honesty.
 Any ideas or material taken from another source for either written or oral presentation must be fully acknowledged.
 Offering the work of someone else as one's own is plagiarism.
 The language or ideas taken from another may range from isolated formulas, sentences, or paragraphs to entire articles copied from books, periodicals, speeches or the writings of other students.
 The offering of materials assembled or collected by others in the form of projects or collections without acknowledgment also is considered plagiarism.
 Any student who fails to give credit in written or oral work for the ideas or materials that have been taken from another is guilty of plagiarism (GVSU Student Code: Plagiarism (Section 223.01)).
 If you have any questions about writing papers, citing sources or using papers from a different class, be sure to talk to your professor and/or the writing center.
 Plagiarism is the number one problem international students face because the idea of intellectual property tends to be a new concept to most international students.
 For more information on how to prevent plagiarism, please visit the Grand Valley Academic Integrity website.
 Also, hear Grand Valley professors discuss what it means to plagiarize and how you can prevent it by watching this short, informational video.

 There are various assistive technologies that can make life in the classroom easier for you.
 We encourage the use of these devices to help you make the most of your classes here at Grand Valley.
 There is a list of assistive technologies available on campus, as well as a list of what some of these are used for.

-Research Consultants: Research assistance is available to all students through the Peer Research Assistant Program.
+Research assistance is available to all students through the Peer Research Assistant Program.
 Consultants work one-to-one or in small groups in campus libraries to help other students refine their topics; develop research plans; find books, articles and other sources of information; evaluate those resources; and talk through the entire process of doing library research to complete an assignment.